pdefusco/CAI_Rapids_Articles/dask-cuda/README.md

 print(result)
 ```

 Run the rest of the ```code.py``` script and monitor your workload in real time in the Dask Dashboard.
+Explore the Status, Workers, Info and GPU tabs to watch cluster utilization during execution.

 ![alt text](../img/dask-dashboard-1.png)